BahnMiFPS/bulk-nutrients-take-home-project/README.md

 - Response data is sorted by date and time in ascending order.
 - Response data are the same for each request.
-- The form provide a list of products to select from in a dropdown. (consistent product names)
+- The form provide a list of products to select from in a dropdown.
+This results in a consistent product name.

 ### The Challenge